-Research Working Groups are clusters of faculty, students, visiting scholars and scholars in the region who come together around a shared research interest relevant to the mission of the Center.
-Research groups may (a) develop a single collective research projects leading to joint outputs or (b) bring together researchers with separate but related research agendas who find it beneficial to systematically share the results of their individual research.
+Research Working Groups are clusters of faculty, students, visiting scholars, and scholars in the region who come together around a shared research interest relevant to the mission of the center.
+Some research groups develop a single collective research project leading to joint outputs.
+Others bring together researchers with separate but related research agendas who find it beneficial to systematically share the results of their individual research.